NortonGJ/Cognitive/README.md

 New_Spectr - script to show existing data in dynamic (TODO: add prediction display, add multiple ways of getting predictions (algorithmic, NN))

+NN_test - notebook with example of NN learning process